baudren/NoteOrganiser/roadmap.md

 [ ] allow for removing notebook (with confirmation if not empty), with button
     and right click
 [ ] variable number of columns/line on the shelves
-[ ] resizing should change the number of columns/lines for the shelves [ ] special graphic for shelves (wood?)

 # Editing
 [ ] allow for folders (tabbed tabs...)